Blog

 A hiring manager will typically spend no more than a minute or two looking at your resume.
 It is essential to make sure your resume is easy on the eyes of whoever reads it.

 Resume design is not as important as the content, but it can hurt you by distracting from your core experiences.
 This means making your font the right size and formatting sections so that they are not overwhelming for the recruiter or hiring manager.
-You also want to make sure your resume is easily readable and flows with the reader’s eyes.
+You also want to make sure your resume is easily readable and flows naturally.

 Consider the following questions when thinking of resume design: